oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/intro/intro.md

 #### **Lab 2**
 *\[45 minutes\]*

-In this Lab, you will use the labeled dataset you created in Lab 1 to custom-train an OCI AI Vision model, producing your own cell classifier!
-After the training process, you will be able to see the determined accuracy of your model, reported as the *F1 score*.
-You will also be able to experience the model serving capability of your cell classifier on your own with an included set of test images!
+In this Lab, you will use the labeled dataset you created in Lab 1 to custom-train an OCI AI Vision model, producing your own cell classifier.
+After the training process, you will be able to see the determined accuracy of your model.
+You will also be able to experiment with the model serving capability of your cell classifier on your own, using an included set of test images.

 The Tasks in Lab 2 are summarized as follows: